Elession/Writeups/2024 CTFs/GreyCTF 2024/Web/Baby-web/README.md

 ![](./images/img1.png)

 Based off the source code, there is a check for the session.
-The site also uses `Flask` framework so we could assume that the cookie creation is based off that.
+The site also uses `Flask` framework so we could assume that it's where the cookie creation comes from.

 ![](./images/img2.png)